The best free Power BI alternatives for small businesses in 2026 are:

 - Zero infrastructure management required

-Challenge: Monitor user metrics, revenue, and product usage from Postgres database
+Challenge: Monitor user metrics, revenue, and product usage from a Postgres database.

-- Non-technical team members create their own reports
+- Non-technical team members can build their own reports without SQL

-- Daily automated Slack reports for key metrics
+- Daily automated Slack digests for key metrics

 - Custom visualizations for product performance